w3c/AB-public/Vision/README.md

 The W3C's purpose is to:

-*	Provide an open forum for discussions for organizations of all sizes (from single-person companies to multi-nationals).
+*	Provide an open forum for discussions for organizations of all sizes (from single-person companies to multi-nationals) and public feedback.
-*	Ensure that standards are developed with consensus of industry and key stakeholders.
+*	Ensure that standards are openly developed with consensus of industry and key stakeholders.
-*	Maintain and develop a unified Web architecture, which continues to address evolving use cases.
+*	Maintain and develop a unified Web architecture, which continues to address evolving use cases for the general public.
 * Build and maintain respected relationships with governments and businesses for providing credible advice.

 # Identity